- Not every business needs to partner with a marketing agency, but third-party firms can help companies with minimal marketing experience.

 Cons of outsourcing marketing and PR

-While there are clear benefits to outsourcing PR and marketing tasks, there are some downsides to consider when making your marketing decisions.
+While there are clear benefits to outsourcing marketing and PR affairs, there are downsides to consider before making a decision.

-On the other hand, the cost of outsourcing isn’t much different from hiring a marketing manager.
-It’s worth noting that spending on outsourcing can be viewed as an investment into your business rather than another expense.
+On the other hand, the cost of outsourcing isn’t much different from hiring an in-house marketing manager.
+It’s also worth noting that you might look at spending on outsourcing as an investment into your business, rather than another expense.

 “What you’re actually doing is investing to gain money,” Swim said.
 “It’s a big mistake to neglect it, feeling like it’s an expense that doesn’t have a tangible benefit.
 Public relations and marketing efforts absolutely can help you to drive bottom-line dollars.”